Geometry-Inspired Top-k Adversarial Perturbations: Introduction

 \section{Introduction}

-Besides significantly revolutionizing wide range of tasks, Deep Neural Networks (DNNs) are intriguingly found to be brittle to imperceptibly perturbed inputs, also known as adversarial examples \cite{szegedy2013intriguing,goodfellow2014explaining,carlini2017towards}.
-These malicious well-designed perturbations are carefully crafted in order to cause neural networks to make a mistake.
+Along with revolutionizing a wide range of tasks, Deep Neural Networks (DNNs) are intriguingly vulnerable to imperceptibly perturbed inputs, also known as adversarial examples \cite{szegedy2013intriguing,goodfellow2014explaining,carlini2017towards}.
+These malicious well-designed perturbations are carefully crafted in order to cause neural networks to make mistakes.
 They may attempt to target a specific wrong class to be a prediction (targeted attack), or to yield a class any different from the true one (untargeted attack).
-Advances of adversarial perturbations found potential vulnerabilities of practical safety-critical applications of DNNs in self-driving cars \cite{eykholt2018robust,gu2017badnets}, speech recognition systems \cite{alzantot2018did,carlini2018audio}, face identification \cite{sharif2016accessorize,komkov2019advhat}.
+Such adversarial perturbations found potential vulnerabilities of practical safety-critical applications of DNNs in self-driving cars \cite{eykholt2018robust,gu2017badnets}, speech recognition systems \cite{alzantot2018did,carlini2018audio}, face identification \cite{sharif2016accessorize,komkov2019advhat}.
 Moreover, modern defenses to adversarial attacks are found to be ineffective \cite{athalye2018obfuscated,tramer2020adaptive}.
-These security issues compromise people's confidence in DNNs, and thus it is necessary and crucial to investigate and study different types of adversarial attacks on deep learning models.
+These security issues compromise people's confidence in DNNs.
+Thus, it is crucial to investigate and study different types of adversaries on deep learning models.

-Recently, DeepFool \cite{moosavi2016deepfool} was proposed as an efficient approach of constructing small adversarial noise, which analytically finds a perturbation in the direction towards classifier's closest decision boundary, that is computed with linear approximation using Taylor expansion.
-Based on the fact that DeepFool quickly finds the necessary perturbation of small norm, in \cite{moosavi2017universal} it was discovered a way of constructing small input-agnostic universal adversarial perturbations (UAPs), mere addition of which cause neural networks to make mistakes on majority of inputs, even on unseen images.
-The existence and transferability between different models of such perturbations show the threats of DNNs deployment in the real-world scenarios, as adversaries can straightforwardly compute and exploit them in a malicious manner.